camunda/feel-scala/CONTRIBUTING.md

 If you have an idea how to improve the project then please create a [new issue](https://github.com/camunda/feel-scala/issues).
 Describe your idea and the motivation behind it.
 In order to speed up the process, think about providing a pull request.

+### Improving Documentation

+If you see a way to improve the documentation (e.g. provide additional or missing information) then please open a new pull request which contains your changes.
+The documentation is located in the repository at `/docs/*.md`.

 ### Providing Pull Requests

 You want to provide a bug fix or an inprovement?
 Great! :tada: